bedardbrandon928/National-Unity-and-Prosperity-Act-NUPA/README.md

 **How to Cite**
 Bedard, B. A. (2026).
 National Unity and Prosperity Act (NUPA) Framework.
 GitHub. https://github.com/bedardbrandon928/National-Unity-and-Prosperity-Act-NUPA

-**License**
+**License & Intellectual Property**
 All Rights Reserved — See LICENSE.md.
-Commercial use triggers the Architect’s perpetual 1% Framework Usage Fee.
+Commercial use triggers the Architect’s perpetual 1% Framework Usage Fee as detailed in the core documents.

 ---

 The machine is built.
 The logic is unassailable.
+The implementation path is clear.

 Now it needs operators.